single-spa/import-map-deployer/README.md

 If you are not comfortable with running the import-map-deployer at all, you do not have to.
 Instead, give read/write access to your CI runners for modifying your import map file.
 Perform all import map modifications the import map inside of your CI process.

 If you do this, decide whether you care about the deployment race condition scenario described in the [Why does this exist?](#why-does-this-exist) section.
-If you are willing to live with that unlikely race condition, see [this example](/examples/ci-for-javascript-repo/gitlab-aws-no-import-map-deployer) for some example CI commands.
+If you are willing to live with that unlikely race condition, see these examples ([1](/examples/ci-for-javascript-repo/gitlab-aws-no-import-map-deployer), [2](/examples/bash-aws-no-import-map-deployer)) for some example CI commands.

 If you do want to address the deployment race condition without using import-map-deployer, we'd love to hear what you come up with.
 Consider leaving a PR to these docs that explain what you did!